 Student voice and representation is an important part of the student experience at London Met.
-Every course is required to have a minimum of one student representativeper year of the course, though some larger courses choose to have more than one student rep. You may wish to stand to be a student representative and we would welcome this (more information in section 6).
-Student feedback is a critical part of howwe improve modules and Student Handbook Undergraduate 2023-24 courses but also how we work with students in what we call a partnership model at London Met.
+Every course is required to have a minimum of one student representative per year of the course, though some larger courses choose to have more than one student rep. You may wish to stand to be a student representative and we would welcome this (more information in section 6).
+Student feedback is a critical part of how we improve modules and courses but also how we work with students in what we call a partnership model at London Met.

 This model requires students and staff to work together and co-develop ideas and solutions, we therefore welcome comments about your course or any suggestions for improvements you may have.

-We are looking forward to welcoming you this new academic year!
+A warm welcome to all our new PG students, we are looking forward to welcoming you this new academic year!
 Our Schools, academic departments and support staff are all working hard to ensure you will enjoy studying with us and learning safely.
-We are here to help you settle into student life andmake the most of your experience.
+We are here to help you settle into your studies and make the most of your experience.
 We encourage you to meet staff and familiarise yourself with your School to prepare yourself as much as possible before your course begins.
 We wish you every success in your studies.

-Section 2: Undergraduate degree courses
+Section 2: Postgraduate degree courses

 2.1.
-Key Features of Undergraduate Degree Courses
+Key features of postgraduate degree courses